MYALLTEST/gatling-jms-jasonk000/README.md

 gatling-jms
 ===========
 A simple JMS Gatling test library.
+Gatling provides a simple and relatively pretty performance test framework. http://gatling-tool.org/

 Currently this library runs "synchronously" in the Gatling query threads.